ramp4-pcar4/ramp4-pcar4/packages/ramp-core/public/help/default/en.md

 |![](navigation/home.png)| Home | | Zoom and pan map such that initial extent is visible |
 |![](navigation/basemaps.png)| Basemap | | Opens the basemap selection panel |

 You can also pan the map by using your left, right, up and down arrow keys, or by click-holding on the map and dragging.
-Using the mouse scroll wheel while hovering over the map will zoom the map in/out.
+Holding CTRL and using the mouse scroll wheel while hovering over the map will zoom the map in/out.

 If you are panning the map using arrow keys, you can press SHIFT or CTRL to pan the map faster or slower (respectively).

+Note that the map __must be__ focused for key binding to work.

 # Navigation Information